erikwilson/netflow-to-avro/README.md

 # netflow-to-avro

-This project will process a directory containing Netflow files in hadoop and output the associated flow, metrics, and adjacency data.
-This is accomplished by creating an Avro hadoop.mapred NetflowV5 to Avro flow reader, outputing flow data in the map stage, while reducing metrics and adjacency information at the same time.
-In this way we can read and convert relevant data once in a parallel manner, then use a single map/reduce event to record our three datasets.
+This project will process a directory containing Netflow files in hadoop and output the associated flow, metrics, and adjacency avro data.
+This is accomplished by creating an avro.hadoop.mapred NetflowV5 to flow reader, outputting flow data in the map stage, while reducing metrics and adjacency information at the same time.
+In this way we can read and convert relevant Netflow data once in a parallel manner, then use a single map/reduce event to record our three Avro files.

 ## Building and Running